rascoro1/Pydu/README.md

 # Pydu & Pyducl
 Estimate File Space Usage with Python in Command Line and in Python Code.
+Works with Linux, Windows, and Mac

 # Pydu
 Pydu.py is the base object of Pydu.
-Pydu is a simple idea to determine file size of files in a specific directory.
+Pydu is a simple class to determine file size of files in a specific directory.

 # Pyducl
-Pyducl.py is the wrapper for Pydu so one can use pydu in the command line.
+Pyducl.py is the Command Line wrapper for Pydu.py
 ![Alt text](Usage_Pyducl.png "Optional Title")